erikanagamine/autonomousdatabase/readme.md

 Notice that wallet was a tnsnames, wallet, etc. files.

-Decompress the wallet file and get the "cwallet.sso":
+Decompress the wallet file and get the file called "cwallet.sso":

 ![oracle cloud site!](images/155.png "oracle Cloud site")